ianrmurphy/oscc_wiki/Firmware.md

 path `/dev/ttyACM#` where `#` is a digit starting at 0 and increasing by one with each additional Arduino connected.

 You can upload firmware to a single module or to all modules.
-By default, CMake is configured to expect each module to be `/dev/ttyACM0`, so if you connect a single module to your machine, you can flash it without changing anything:
+By default, `cmake` is configured to expect each module to be `/dev/ttyACM0`, so if you connect a single module to your machine, you can flash it without changing anything: